Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 - RttImuStateSubscriber

-Now, the acceleration sensor and rate gyro states are reflected in the Tank model for state visualization.
-Be sure to perform the project saving operation on the Choreonoid node for state visualization to save this configuration in step5.cnoid.
+Now the acceleration sensor and rate gyro states are reflected in the visualization Tank model.
+Save the project in the state visualization Choreonoid node to store this configuration in step5.cnoid.

-Although the sensor states are now reflected in the Tank model for state visualization by the above operations, the sensor states cannot be checked only by this operation.
-The the joint states we targeted in Step 3 could be confirmed from their appearance by reflecting the joint angles in the model.
-However, the sensors we are interested in this time only have their own internal state values, and they do not directly affect the appearance of the model itself.
+While sensor states are now reflected in the visualization Tank model, you cannot verify these states through this operation alone.
+The joint states targeted in Step 3 could be confirmed visually by reflecting joint angles in the model’s appearance.
+However, the sensors we’re working with only have internal state values that don’t directly affect the model’s appearance.

-In the Choreonoid node for state visualization, select “View” - “Show View” - “Body State” from the main menu to show this view.
-By default, this view is mounted in the area overlapping the message view in the lower center of the main window.
-If necessary, move it to another area to achieve a better view.
+In the state visualization Choreonoid node, select “View” - “Show View” - “Body State” from the main menu.
+By default, this view appears in the area overlapping the message view at the bottom center of the main window.
+Move it to another area if needed for better visibility.

-In this way, we can see that the sensor state can actually be obtained by “RttImuStateSubscriber”, the controller for obtaining the sensor states.
-This is internally achieved by subscribing to the sensor states published by “RttImuStatePublisher” from the Tank robot being simulated in the Choreonoid node for simulation.
+This demonstrates that “RttImuStateSubscriber”, the sensor state acquisition controller, successfully obtains sensor states.
+Internally, this works by subscribing to sensor states published by “RttImuStatePublisher” from the Tank robot being simulated in the simulation Choreonoid node.

-Let’s try this feature in practice.
-Using the gamepad, move the Tank robot on the Choreonoid node for simulation and make it intentionally collide with the pipes or equipment in the environment model.
-It is easier to trigger this function if the collision is made at a certain speed.
-If the collision causes an acceleration of 20 [m/s^2] or more in the horizontal direction of the tank body, this function will be activated and the Tank model for visualization will shake as if it has collided in the Choreonoid node for state visualization.
+Let’s test this feature.
+Using the gamepad, move the Tank robot in the simulation Choreonoid node and intentionally collide it with pipes or equipment in the environment model.
+The feature triggers more easily with higher-speed collisions.
+When a collision causes horizontal acceleration of 20 [m/s²] or more in the tank body, the feature activates and the visualization Tank model shakes as if it had collided.

-Since we are using a simple controller to obtain the sensor state, this kind of state presentation is also possible by implementing the processing in the controller.
-The implementation details for this function will be explained later.
+Since we’re using a simple controller for sensor state acquisition, we can implement this kind of state presentation by adding processing to the controller.
+We’ll explain the implementation details later.

-As a further way to present sensor information, let’s display the acceleration and angular velocity information obtained by the sensor visually on the scene view.
-Choreonoid also provides “sensor visualizer item” as a standard feature (via the Body plugin) to achieve this.
+As an additional way to present sensor information, let’s visually display the acceleration and angular velocity data in the scene view.
+Choreonoid provides the “Sensor Visualizer Item” as a standard feature (through the Body plugin) for this purpose.

-The sensor visualizer item can be created from “File” - “New” - “SensorVisualizer” in the main menu.
-This item works by placing it as a child item of the target body item.
-So, please create this item with Tank item selected in the item tree view so that it can be placed as a child item of the Tank item.
-The name of the item can be the default one.
+Create a Sensor Visualizer Item from the main menu “File” - “New” - “SensorVisualizer”.
+This item functions by placing it as a child of the target body item.
+Select the Tank item in the item tree view when creating this item so it becomes a child of Tank.
+You can keep the default item name.

 + Tank